YunoHost/doc/yunohost_project_organization.md

 - an end-date is automatically set for every type of proposition.
 This date is used for various reasons:
     - to leave enough time for everyone to express themselves and to avoid hasty decisions
     - to maintain a certain rhythm otherwise if the quota of responses is reached then there's no need to wait for everyone's views within a group
-       - the quota is evaluated according to people registered in a group (or the Board, depending on the situation) who have expressed their desire to be considered as a regular voter => for instance kload could wish to give their opinion at a particular occasion, but with no intention of applying as a active voting member at the Board
+       - the quota is evaluated according to people registered in a group (or the Council, depending on the situation) who have expressed their desire to be considered as a regular voter => for instance kload could wish to give their opinion at a particular occasion, but with no intention of applying as a active voting member at the Council
    - so it can be postponed upon simple request by any one member of the group—and only the group, not all contributors.

 ##### 2) Opening a discussion with several possible responses: